BhushanGitHub/bhushanGitHub.github.io/about.md

 As a Data Engineer, I collaborated with BigData, product, and management teams around the world including onshore and offshore collaboration.

+Following are highlights of my work experience -

-Worked throughout the entire project life cycle, having hands on technical expertise in Java, Python, J2EE, Bigdata Technologies and IBM mainframe technologies.
+- Worked throughout the entire project life cycle, having hands on technical expertise in Java, Python, J2EE, Bigdata Technologies and IBM mainframe technologies.

-Experience working on large, complex software development and enterprise projects integrating various technologies.
+- Experience working on large, complex software development and enterprise projects integrating various technologies.

-Specialized in development and implementation of Web based, Internet/Intranet, client/server, and distributed architecture applications using Java/J2EE technologies.
+- Specialized in development and implementation of Web based, Internet/Intranet, client/server, and distributed architecture applications using Java/J2EE technologies.

-Experience with continuous integration using Jenkins.
+- Experience with continuous integration using Jenkins.

-Extensively worked on Restful web services using JSON contracts and XML related technologies like JAXB, XSD and XML Schemas.
+- Extensively worked on Restful web services using JSON contracts and XML related technologies like JAXB, XSD and XML Schemas.

-Extensive experience in full SDLC and methodologies like Agile, SCRUM and Test Driven Development.
+- Extensive experience in full SDLC and methodologies like Agile, SCRUM and Test Driven Development.

-Analyze existing architecture and propose new architecture keeping TOGAF Architecture Development Method (ADM) process in mind.
+- Analyze existing architecture and propose new architecture keeping TOGAF Architecture Development Method (ADM) process in mind.

-Certified Scrum Master by Scrum Alliance.
+- Certified Scrum Master by Scrum Alliance.

-Have hands on experience in BigData technologies like Hive, Web HDFS,  HUE, Sqoop.
+- Have hands on experience in BigData technologies like Hive, Web HDFS,  HUE, Sqoop.

-Created data dashboards using data from different data sources like ElasticSearch, Oracle DB etc.
+- Created data dashboards using data from different data sources like ElasticSearch, Oracle DB etc.

-Understanding of AWS cloud platform, data analytics and machine learning.
+- Understanding of AWS cloud platform, data analytics and machine learning.

-Contributed on-site/distributed development teams and ensured all development team project milestones and deadlines are met.
+- Contributed on-site/distributed development teams and ensured all development team project milestones and deadlines are met.

-Excellent Customer facing and consulting skills.
+- Excellent Customer facing and consulting skills.
 Ability to understand business needs and to translate to executable software design, project plan under specified budget.

-Worked in cross-functional areas like Delivery, Operations, Pre Sales, and Change Management.
+- Worked in cross-functional areas like Delivery, Operations, Pre Sales, and Change Management.

-Extensively worked in interfacing highly scalable dashboard Applications with Legacy systems.
+- Extensively worked in interfacing highly scalable dashboard Applications with Legacy systems.

-Extensively implemented J2EE design patterns such as Factory Pattern, Singleton, DAO, DTO etc and best practices for building enterprise systems.
+- Extensively implemented J2EE design patterns such as Factory Pattern, Singleton, DAO, DTO etc and best practices for building enterprise systems.

-Skilled at writing DB2,SQL, Stored procedures, Functions & Triggers.
+- Skilled at writing DB2,SQL, Stored procedures, Functions & Triggers.

-Well versed with IDE’s such as Eclipse, InteliJ.
+- Well versed with IDE’s such as Eclipse, InteliJ.

-Experienced in deploying J2EE applications on Apache Tomcat web server and Web Logic, Web Sphere, JBoss application server.
+- Experienced in deploying J2EE applications on Apache Tomcat web server and Web Logic, Web Sphere, JBoss application server.

-Experience in deploying applications on UNIX environments.
+- Experience in deploying applications on UNIX environments.

-Experience in writing JUnit test cases for system testing, Used Log4j for logging.
+- Experience in writing JUnit test cases for system testing, Used Log4j for logging.

-Excellent work experience with Version Control Tool’s such as Subversion(SVN) or GIT.
+- Excellent work experience with Version Control Tool’s such as Subversion(SVN) or GIT.

-Bug tracking tools likes HPQC-ALM, JIRA.
+- Bug tracking tools likes HPQC-ALM, JIRA.

-Developed Self-Service, Enterprise dashboard transportation and logistics vertical.
+- Developed Self-Service, Enterprise dashboard transportation and logistics vertical.

-Worked with Maven for application building, scheduling, mailing, and automation.
+- Worked with Maven for application building, scheduling, mailing, and automation.

-Worked on CICD and Dockerization.
+- Worked on CICD and Dockerization.

-Worked on Agile Development Methodology.
+- Worked on Agile Development Methodology.

-Experienced in Full SDLC life Cycle such as Analysis, Design, Implementation, Testing, Enhancement, Production Support and Change Management of business critical applications.
+- Experienced in Full SDLC life Cycle such as Analysis, Design, Implementation, Testing, Enhancement, Production Support and Change Management of business critical applications.

 I am currently working in the USA.
 I am always available to discuss your project and I am just an email away.
 These days I enjoy spending my free time talking a trail walk, cooking different food, and playing with my kids.

 </p>